 Jon Penney is a legal scholar and social scientist based at Osgoode Hall Law School, York University, in Toronto.
 He is also a Faculty Associate at Harvard’s Berkman Klein Center for Internet & Society and a long time Research Fellow at the Citizen Lab based at the University of Toronto’s Munk School of Global Affairs and Public Policy.

 A native of Halifax, Canada, he studied law at Columbia Law School as a Fulbright Scholar and at Oxford University as a Mackenzie King Scholar.
-He holds a doctorate in Information, Communication, and the Social Sciences from the Oxford Senior Research Fellow on the Technology and Social Change Project at the Harvard Kennedy School’s Shorenstein Center on Media, Politics, and Public Policy and, before that, was Research Affiliate of Princeton’s Center for Information Technology Policy.
+He holds a doctorate in Information, Communication, and the Social Sciences from the Oxford Internet Institute and is a Senior Research Fellow on the Technology and Social Change Project at the Harvard Kennedy School’s Shorenstein Center on Media, Politics, and Public Policy.
+Before that, was Research Affiliate of Princeton’s Center for Information Technology Policy.